apache/beam-site/src/documentation/runners/dataflow.md

 ### Blocking Execution

-To block until your job completes, call <span class="language-java"><code>waitToFinish</code></span><span class="language-python"><code>wait_until_finish</code></span> on the `PipelineResult` returned from `pipeline.run()`.
+To block until your job completes, call <span class="language-java"><code>waitToFinish</code></span><span class="language-py"><code>wait_until_finish</code></span> on the `PipelineResult` returned from `pipeline.run()`.
 The Cloud Dataflow Runner prints job status updates and console messages while it waits.
 While the result is connected to the active job, note that pressing **Ctrl+C** from the command line does not cancel your job.
 To cancel the job, you can use the [Dataflow Monitoring Interface](https://cloud.google.com/dataflow/pipelines/dataflow-monitoring-intf) or the [Dataflow Command-line Interface](https://cloud.google.com/dataflow/pipelines/dataflow-command-line-intf).

 ### Streaming Execution

 <span class="language-java">If your pipeline uses an unbounded data source or sink, you must set the `streaming` option to `true`.</span>
-<span class="language-python">The Beam SDK for Python does not currently support streaming pipelines.</span>
+<span class="language-py">The Beam SDK for Python does not currently support streaming pipelines.</span>